Standards Committee

 • Anticipated format and content of the standard;

-• Known existing standards that are closely related to or affected by the proposed standard;
+• Provide a list of existing standards that are closely related to or affected by the proposed standard.

-• List of other SAA subgroups, outside organizations, and experts who will be consulted during the development or will be asked to review the standard before it is submitted for adoption by the SAA Council;
+• Concise description (not to exceed 1,000 words) of other SAA subgroups, outside organizations, and experts who will be consulted during the development or will be asked to review the standard before it is submitted for adoption by the SAA Council;

 • Budgetary implications for SAA, including direct costs for meetings, travel, copying, and postage as well as indirect costs for SAA staff time.